ZeniMax Media

 ZeniMax Media Inc. is an American video game holding company based in Rockville, Maryland.
 The company was founded in 1999 by Christopher Weaver and Robert A. Altman as the parent company for Weaver's video game publisher Bethesda Softworks.
-The company additionally owns the development studios Bethesda Game Studios (The Elder Scrolls, Fallout, and Starfield), id Software (Doom, Quake, and Rage), Arkane Studios (Dishonored, Prey, and Redfall), MachineGames (Wolfenstein), and ZeniMax Online Studios (The Elder Scrolls Online).
-Microsoft acquired ZeniMax Media for $8.1 billion in March 2021 and operates it under the Microsoft Gaming division.
+The company additionally owns the development studios Bethesda Game Studios (The Elder Scrolls, Fallout, and Starfield), id Software (Doom, Quake, and Rage), Arkane Studios (Dishonored, Prey, and Redfall), MachineGames (Wolfenstein), Obsidian Entertainment (Grounded, Fallout: New Vegas) and ZeniMax Online Studios (The Elder Scrolls Online).
+Microsoft acquired ZeniMax Media for $8.1 billion in March 2021 and operates it under the Xbox division.